 A health certificate is required by the United States Department of Agriculture for animals that are crossing state lines or traveling to other countries.
 This form is to be completed by an accredited veterinarian after a complete examination within 10 days of traveling.
 Once the certificate is issued it is valid for 30 days.
 If your pet is traveling by plane you should check with the specific airline for any additional requirements.
 In order to complete a health certificate for your pet we will need the address of where the animal is coming from and where they will be arriving.
-For international travel, each country often requires additional information and for some countries you will need to start planning as far as 6 months in advance.
-Please be sure to contact the specific country of destination to make sure you know what is required.
 You can find out specific state requirements by visiting:

 We do not do any international health certificates.